TissueMAPS/TissueMAPS/docs/developer_guide.rst

 ------------

 ..
 TODO: brief overview how the app works

-The web frontend of TissueMAPS is largely based on the framework ..
-AngularJS: https://angularjs.org/.
+The web frontend of TissueMAPS is largely based on the framework `AngularJS <https://angularjs.org/>`_.

 Classes and functions encapsulating core application logic and that are therefore not UI-specific are separated from the UI-specifc code.
 Code comprising core application logic is located in the subdirectory ``core`` and the other directories are reserved for code handling views, user input, as well as AngularJS-related things.
-Several server-side resources like the *Experiment** also have a client-side representation.
+Several server-side resources like the *Experiment* also have a client-side representation.
 However, it is important to note that these concepts are not exactly the same.
 A client-side experiment is *constructed* from a serialized server-side experiment but can also have other properties that is only interesting to code dealing with the user interface.